lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 ***Script 14: dtu_analyses/14_protein_domain_info.Rmd*** - This script
 depends on scripts 00-13, and also includes a shell script for running perl code.
 The purpose of this script is to extract nucleotide and amino acid sequences and run pfam to annotate the protein domains.
-IT MUST RUN IN PFAM DOCKER!!!
+NEEDS TO RUN IN PFAM DOCKER!

 ***Script 15: de_analysis/15_compare_DTU_DGE.Rmd*** - This script
 depends on scripts 00-14.
 The purpose of this script is to compare genes